FOR INN MEMBERS: What help do you need right now?

 Democracy Fund hired a consultant to help put together some resources and questions around insurance that you might find useful in this time of COVID-19 crisis.
 The pandemic raises issues around insurance, including questions about liability for the wellbeing of staffers and freelancers.
 This FAQ attempts to quickly answer some of the important questions.

 The Reporters Committee for Freedom of the Press is outlining recommendations for journalists to ensure the press and public’s right of access to government information and proceedings is protected.
-Anyone who has updates about government responses to COVID-19 that impact newsgathering rights or public access can submit them to firstname.lastname@example.org.
+Anyone who has updates about government responses to COVID-19 that impact newsgathering rights or public access can fill out this short form or submit them to firstname.lastname@example.org.

 Tech support available from INN Labs